GitMirroring/mediagoblin/docs/source/siteadmin/deploying.rst

   (PIL or Pillow)
 - `Node.js <https://nodejs.org>`_

-These instructions have been tested on Debian 11, Debian 12, Ubuntu 20.04 LTS, Ubuntu 22.04 LTS and Fedora 39.
+These instructions have been tested on Debian 11, Debian 12, Debian 13, Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Ubuntu 24.04 and Fedora 39.

 .. note::